Skip to main content

 Civil Rights Trail Walking Tours

-Booking Tip: Self-guided tours are free with downloadable maps, while guided tours typically cost $15-25 per person.
-Book guided tours 5-7 days ahead through the visitor center.
+Booking Tip: Self-guided is perfectly viable with the free Montgomery Civil Rights Trail app, but guided tours typically run 90-120 minutes and cost between 25-45 USD per person.
+Book 3-5 days ahead through the visitor center or major tour platforms.
+Morning departures at 9am or 10am work best before temperatures climb.
 See current tour options in the booking section below.

 October Events & Festivals